Famed Ukrainian medic describes 'hell' of Russian captivity

 The journalists fled the city on March 15 with the card embedded inside a tampon, carrying it through 15 Russian checkpoints.
 The next day, Taira was taken by pro-Russia forces.

-Three months passed before she emerged on June 17, thin and haggard, her athlete’s body more than 10 kilograms (22 pounds) lighter from lack of nourishment and activity.
+Three months passed before she emerged on June 17, thin and haggard, her athlete’s body more than 22 pounds lighter from lack of nourishment and activity.
 She said the AP report that showed her caring for Russian and Ukrainian soldiers alike, along with civilians of Mariupol, was critical to her release.

 “You got this flash drive out and I thank you,” she said in Kyiv to an AP team that included the journalists in Mariupol.
 “Because of you, I could leave this hell.
 Thanks to everyone involved in the exchange.”